Christine Ross – Chairperson WA

-Bianca Templar, 24 from Tasmania.
+Bianca Templar, 24 from Tasmania is a Young activist and traditional and contemporary artist.
 Bianca is a proud pakana woman whose grandmother was raised on Cape Barren Island – off the North East tip of Tasmania

 At the age of 14, Bianca was chosen by the Elders Council of Tasmania, to produce the documentary, “The Island Music”.
 This involved going to Cape Barren Island to learn about life on the islands from her elders.
 A year later, this documentary was nominated for an Australian Teachers of Media award.

 Bianca has completed a Bachelor of Social Work in 2016.
 While studying, she taught Tasmanian Aboriginal History at the University of Tasmania, and in primary schools through the Aboriginal Education Department.
 Since finishing her tertiary studies, Bianca has been working with her community as an Aboriginal Pathways Planner and currently works as a social and emotional wellbeing officers for aboriginal youth.

 Continually, Bianca was one of 50 young aboriginal people chosen to represent Tasmania at the National Indigenous Youth Parliament.
 Furthermore, Bianca was selected as a Tasmanian delegate to attend the Treaty conference and street march in Sydney in 2018.